AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Though the piezometric head profiles for the inlet and outlet manifolds for the middle layers may be parallel, meaning the pressure recovery is less constrained for a good flow distribution, a tight constraint is still needed for the outer manifolds where the velocity is 1/2 and the PR is 1/4 (because pressure recovery goes with the square of the velocity) that of the inner layer, while the term is smaller still in the bottom-most manifold where the velocity head is tiny as the diameter is larger to accommodate for full filter flow during backwash.

-See the section on Pressure Recovery  in :ref:`Filtration Intro <title_filtration>` for more infomation if this is unclear.
+See the section on Pressure Recovery  in :ref:`Filtration Intro <title_filtration>` for more information if this is unclear.

 Flow in branches to find orifice area and number